 - Platelets (thrombocytes): These cell components are formed from pieces of cells found in bone marrow called megakaryocytes.
 Fragments of the megakaryocytes circulate through the blood stream and play a major role in clotting.
 When platelets encounter an injured blood vessel, they clump together to block the opening in the vessel.

-Blood Cell ProductionBlood cells are produced by bone marrow.
+Blood Cell ProductionBlood cells are produced by bone marrow within bone.
 Bone marrow stem cells develop into red blood cells, white blood cells, and platelets.
 Certain white blood cells mature in the lymph nodes, spleen, and thymus gland.
 Matured blood cells have varying life spans.
 Red blood cells circulate for about 4 months, platelets for about 9 days, and white blood cells range from about a few hours to several days.
 Blood cell production is often regulated by body structures such as the lymph nodes, spleen, liver, and kidneys.
 When oxygen in tissues is low, the body responds by stimulating bone marrow to produce more red blood cells.
 When the body is infected, more white blood cells are produced.

 Blood PressureBlood pressure is the force at which blood exerts pressure against artery walls as it circulates throughout the body.
 Blood pressure readings measure systolic and diastolic pressures as the heart goes through the cardiac cycle.
 In the systole phase of the cardiac cycle, the heart ventricles contract (beat) and pump blood to the arteries.
 In the diastole phase, the ventricles are relaxed and the heart fills with blood.
 Blood pressure readings are measured in millimeters of mercury (mmHg) with the systolic number reported before the diastolic number.